How Online Urgent Care Works and When to Use It

-Coronary artery disease (CAD) is the most common type of heart disease in the United States.
+Coronary artery disease (CAD) is the most common type of heart disease in the United States that can lead to death.
 It occurs when plaque builds up inside the arteries that supply blood to the heart muscle, making it harder for blood to flow through.
 Over time, this can lead to serious complications like heart attack or heart failure.

 The main cause of CAD is a process called atherosclerosis, which is the buildup of a sticky, fatty substance called plaque inside the arteries.
 This buildup can start as early as childhood and progress over time, narrowing the arteries and reducing blood flow to the heart.